-Canning Kits are a great way to pick up everything you need in one package.
-Especially if you are just starting to collect your canning equipment and supplies.
+Canning kit are a great way to pick up everything you need in one package, especially if you are just starting to collect your canning equipment and supplies.

 There are canning kits complete with a pot available.
 These include everything you need for water bath canning; a canner and all the specialty tools included.
 Sometimes they’ll have extras like blanchers, timers, and other handy items to have around.

 And then there are smaller kits that provide just the hand tools needed.

 Canning Starter Kits with a Pot

 If you are just starting out, you may want to keep costs down.
 Most canning kits that come with a canner come with the black or blue speckled graniteware canner, as well as a variety of hand tools.
 These canners are not as nice as the stainless…but they do get the job done and are a great option for an inexpensive way to get started.